Atemu/Polardroid/README.md

 Polardroid is a tool that aims to provide efficient full Android system backups by utilising [borgbackup](https://www.borgbackup.org/) to back up the Android userdata filesystem state.

 The [Nix package manager](https://nixos.org/) and associated [Nixpkgs package distribution](https://github.com/NixOS/nixpkgs) are used to construct a software environment containing the required executables on the device.
-The backup environment and surrounding infrastructure are configured declaratively using a NixOS module system.
+The backup environment and surrounding infrastructure are configured declaratively using a NixOS-style custom module system.

 ## Prerequisites